mgg43err/rsschool-cvv/cv.md

 }
 ```

-Experience with js in this Rolling Scopes course.
+Experience with javascript in this Rolling Scopes course.
 Passed the autotests of this course, and also completed the tasks on codewars.

-Also I had experience with js on Hexlet and Stepik platforms.
+Also I had experience with javascript on Hexlet and Stepik platforms.

 English level: i can speak and write with rare mistakes also have a good listening understanding.
 I can read technical text with a dictionary.
+Probably intermediate.